I took the JLPT N3 exam last December. I found the following resources to be useful:

 After checking reviews I then bought TRY!文法から伸ばす日本語 published by ASK.
 ISBN978-4-87217-902-6.

-I’m only on Section 2 out of 11, but the book seems well organised.
+This book is well organised.
 Even better it has English explanations for the grammar points.
-This book will definitely help me prepare for the grammar questions.
+This book definitely helped me prepare for the grammar questions.